jacky9813/pso2Tools/README.md

 - Point out a bug, idea of new feature on [GitHub Issues](https://github.com/jacky9813/pso2Tools/issues)

 ## License
 No license!
-Enjoy yourself to distrubute, copy, merge, modify!
+Enjoy yourself to use, distrubute, copy, merge and even modify!